How is the Baytex Energy Corp. (NYSE:BTE) performance outlook for the coming months?

 Baytex Energy Corp.
 (NYSE:BTE) trade information

-Sporting 4.34% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 09 when the BTE stock price touched $0.4757 or saw a rise of 4.2%.
-Year-to-date, Baytex Energy Corp. shares have moved -68.57%, while the 5-day performance has seen it change 1.88%.
+Despite being -8.73% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 15 when the BTE stock price touched $0.4895 or saw a rise of 20.72%.
+Year-to-date, Baytex Energy Corp. shares have moved -73.23%, while the 5-day performance has seen it change -13.66%.
 Over the past 30 days, the shares of Baytex Energy Corp.
-(NYSE:BTE) have changed -18.16%.
-Short interest in the company has seen 13.03 Million shares shorted with days to cover at 6.33.
+(NYSE:BTE) have changed -20.41%.
+Short interest in the company has seen 13.03 Million shares shorted with days to cover at 6.72.

 Baytex Energy Corp.
 (BTE) estimates and forecasts